fongc123/notes/Data Visualization/Introduction.md

 Visualization must also be efficient and effective.
 For example, a bar chart for a dataset with one million data points would be too cluttered to display anything useful.

+## User-centric Visualization
+A <span style = "color:lightblue">user-centric visualization</span> that involves HCI is suitable when there is a need to **augment human capabilities** rather than replace people with computational decision-making methods.

 ## Common Charts

 Some commonly used chart types are described below.